NeoGeographyToolkit/StereoPipeline/docs/examples.rst

        hiedr2mosaic.py *.IMG

-If you have more than one observation’s worth of EDRs in that directory, then limit the program to just one observation’s EDRs at a time, e.g.
+If you have more than one observation's worth of EDRs in that directory, then limit the program to just one observation's EDRs at a time, e.g.
 ``hiedr2mosaic.py PSP_001513_1655*IMG``.
 If you run into problems, try using the ``-k`` option to retain all of the intermediary image files to help track down the issue.
 The ``hiedr2mosaic.py`` program will create a